 The ALERT Activity Indicator is blue and displays an "ALERT Active" message whenever the MBTS is set to generate replies with the Alert bit set.
-The Alert signal is generated in response to changes to the Mode 3/A code setting.
+The Alert signal is temporarily generated in response to changes to the Mode 3/A code setting and is permanently set when the 3/A code setting is 7500, 7600, or 7700.